andrew/ultimate-awesome/README.md

 - [awesome-openness](https://github.com/add-n2x/awesome-openness) - Awesome Openness - A curated list of FOSS applications, commons, communities and ideas.
 - [awesome-website-tools](https://github.com/adineo-cmd/awesome-website-tools) - This repository is a curated collection of interesting and important websites and tools that I've discovered on the internet.
 Whether you're a developer, designer, learner, or productivity enthusiast, you'll find valuable resources here to enhance your skills and workflow.
 - [awesome-smol](https://github.com/afondiel/awesome-smol) - An awesome list of "small but mighty" models and resources.
+- [awesomets1resources](https://github.com/alexjyong/awesomets1resources) - List of content for The Sims 1.
 - [fullstack-awesome](https://github.com/alexxsub/fullstack-awesome) - Список инструментов для fullstack разработки.
 - [awesome-side-projects](https://github.com/AndrewUsher/awesome-side-projects) - List of side projects for developers.
 - [python-workshop-8](https://github.com/anishLearnsToCode/python-workshop-8) - Python 🐍 Workshop on Language Basics, Constructs and introduction in Data Structures & Algorithms 👨‍💻 @ What After College 🎓.